saajan20/REST-API-Testing-Using-Rest-Assured/README.md

-# REST API Testing Using Rest-Assured
+# REST API Testing Using Rest-Assured Framework
 Rest-Assured is a Java-based library that is used to test RESTful Web Services.
 This library behaves like a headless Client to access REST web services.
 We can create highly customize-able HTTP Requests to send to the Restful server.

 ### Maven Dependencies